geostyler/geostyler/src/Component/Symbolizer/Editor/Editor.example.md

-This demonstrates the use of Editor.
+This demonstrates the use of `Editor`.

 ```jsx
 const React = require('react');